 While the whole island of São Miguel has about 35 lakes, Sete Cidades massif alone holds a large part of them.
 It is inside this 36,000-year-old caldera, in the crater of a dormant volcano, that the biggest lake of them all is located — Lagoa das Sete Cidades.

-This ancient stratovolcano gave origin to the lake thanks to the accumulation of ashes at the bottom and the huge green walls of the crater where torrential waters flow.
+This ancient stratovolcano gave the lake its origin thanks to the accumulation of ashes at the bottom and the huge green walls of the crater, where torrential waters flow.
+The lake’s total area is about 4.3 km, making it the biggest freshwater resource of the islands.
+Its maximum depth is 33 meters.

-Lagoa Azul and Lagoa Verde, part of the same lake connected by a narrow strait, are very different ecologically speaking.
-Indeed, the difference in color can be explained by the difference in depth (the Blue lake is deeper than the Green lake).
-And also by a bigger presence of algae in Green lake.
+Lagoa Azul and Lagoa Verde, part of the same lake connected by a narrow strait, are thoroughly unique ecologically speaking.
+Indeed, the difference in color can be explained by the difference in depth (the Blue lake is deeper than the Green lake) and by the bigger presence of algae in the Green lake.

 History & Geography

 Lagoa das Sete Cidades formed during the eruption of a volcano in 1445.
-Nowadays you can pass in the middle of the lake thanks to a bridge.
-But back in the days, people would wait in line for a boat to pick them up and drop them on the other side.
+Nowadays, you can pass in the middle of the lake thanks to a bridge.
+But back in the day, people would wait in line for a boat to pick them up and drop them on the other side.

 The lake of Sete Cidades was a popular spot to handwash laundry.
 The locals from the village would wash the laundry of the ladies of the bigger towns and transport it by oxcart.